-Learn how to make this Easy Polar Bear Paper Plate Craft with free printable bear cut out templates.
+Learn how you can easily make this Cute Polar Bear Paper Plate Craft with free printable bear cut out templates.
 It’s the perfect paper and cotton ball craft for toddler, preschool, and first grade aged kids, and can be used to make any type of bear, not just Polar Bears.

-I love this little craft because it really takes minimal supplies, can keep those little ones busy for a good half hour to an hour, and it helps them develop their motor skills while having fun.
+I love this cute little craft because it really takes minimal supplies, can keep those little ones busy for a good half hour to an hour, and it even helps them develop their fine motor skills while having fun.

-It really is easy to make this polar bear craft with paper plates.
+It really is easy to make this bear paper plate craft!

-First I’m going to share with you a little video.
-Then pictures of the process, some pictures of what it looks like when the craft project is done, then I will give you a link to the free printable template, as well as a free printable how-to card that will have a supply list and instructions.
+First I’m going to share with you a little tutorial video.
+Then still pictures of the process, some pictures of what it looks like when the craft project is done, then I will give you a direct link to the free printable bear cutout template, as well as a free printable how-to card that will have a supply list and instructions.

 Here are the supplies laid out:

 Not pictured are the scissors to cut out the eyes, ears, and mouth/nose.

 Take a basic paper plate, and apply tacky or elmers glue to the plate, or to each individual cotton ball and attach them the the plate covering as much of the plate as desired with cotton balls.

 Print out, and cut out the spots, eyes, mouth/nose, and ears.
 Assemble them with glue as needed.
 Keep in mind that if this craft is being made for very small children, the adult may want to do all of the cutting ahead of time so that the children can just keep creating.

 Attach the ears first with glue.